Shalin-N/Truck-Scheduling-and-Efficiency/README.md

 - Create visualisation(s) of your proposed trucking routes, suitable for presentation to management.
 - Evaluate the quality of your schedule by creating a simulation to estimate the actual cost of satisfying actual pallet demand at every store.
 Your simulation should take into variations in demand and sensibly approximate the effect of traffic.
 Hence, give an estimate of the cost of operating your proposed routing schedule, with and without the Northern distribution centre.
 - Identify stores that could be closed under the proposal, and evaluate how the resulting cost changes affects the performance of your proposed trucking schedule.
 Consider also the wider implications on the systems and people that interact with the Countdown/FreshChoice/SuperValue stores and this truck logistics plan.
+- What are your recommendations to Woolworths NZ after conducting this study?

 # Report
 ## Executive Summary